GluuFederation/oxAuth/Server/src/main/webapp/auth/thumbsignin/README.md

-# ThumbSignIn_WebPackage
+# ThumbSignIn UI Files

-This Project contains the UI files to handle ThumbSignIn autentication and registration flow.
+This folder contains the UI files to handle ThumbSignIn autentication and registration flow.